Paul07/JavaScript/README.md

 # JavaScript
-Some small projects that I made involving JavaScript.
+Some small projects that I made using JavaScript.

 Pizza menu
 Tic-Tac-Toe